Frequently Asked Questions About ETS Literacy Services

 - What is literacy?

-Literacy is how well adults can use printed and written information to function in society, to achieve their goals and to develop their knowledge and potential.
+Literacy is how well adults can use printed and written information to function in society, in order to achieve their goals and to develop their knowledge and potential.

 - What is the PDQ Profile Series?

 ETS has taken the definition and framework used in various state, national and international assessments of literacy to create the PDQ Profile Series.
 The series consists of two tests — a full-length version and a shorter locator test — that provide accurate information about an individual's skill in using written and printed information.
 These measures provide information that can be used to:

 - determine if and where there is a need to improve literacy skills

 - compare results with those obtained in the state, national and international surveys

 - What are the Health Activities Literacy Tests?

 Each day, millions of adults must make decisions, take actions and consider issues that influence not only their own health, but that of their family members and of their community.
 The Health Activities Literacy Tests, which consist of a full-length version and a shorter locator test, assess adults' ability to use written materials to perform health activities related to:

 - What is the difference between the full-length and locator tests?